Check out this year's crop of baby llamas called "crias".

 Take a look at our video interview in 2017. https://drive.google.com/file/d/0B4Jj4aTLrbDNYkJxNHNUTzVxdzg/view

 “Art at the Llama Farm” is a day camp experience located at Walnut Ridge Llama Farm, only minutes from Greeneville and Jonesborough Tennessee.
 The llama farm offers a summer day camp unlike any other in East Tennessee.
-It provides children and adults the opportunity to discover a world where life t
+It provides children the opportunity to discover a world where life take

 “Art at the Llama Farm” is a day camp experience located at Walnut Ridge Llama Farm, only minutes from Greeneville and Jonesborough Tennessee.
 The llama farm offers a summer day camp unlike any other in East Tennessee.
-It provides children and adults the opportunity to discover a world where life takes place in harmony with nature.
-We now have the Lazy Llama Campground where couples, individuals, parents or grandparents of children can camp during the week during the art day camp.
-Children and adults are allowed to enjoy and learn through fiber arts and crafts while surrounded by the tranquility of llamas.
-The 25 acre llama farm & campground is the ideal setting for such a unique art and farm experience.
-Children and adults do not have to be “artistic” to attend the camp.
-This engaging environment will help children and adults discover their own abilities and creativity through art and farm activities.
+It provides children the opportunity to discover a world where life takes place in harmony with nature.
+Campers are allowed to enjoy and learn through fiber arts and crafts while surrounded by the tranquility of llamas.
+The 26 acre llama farm is the ideal setting for such a unique art and farm experience.
+Children do not have to be “artistic” to attend the camp.
+This environment will help children discover their own abilities and creativity through art and farm activities.
 They will enjoy the lost art of fiber and interact with one of the world’s most gentle creatures, llamas.
+Jerry & Carolyn are retired educators and provide an enjoyable learning environment.

 ***** FOR MORE INFORMATION ABOUT THIS

-Walnut Ridge has been raising quality llamas for over 20 years!
+Walnut Ridge has been raising quality llamas for over 25 years!
 We have about 10-15 babies called "crias" born each year that are available for showing, breeding stock, guardian, and companion livestock.
+Our total llama herd usually ranges around 50 head.

 The last few years we have had many requests for llamas as guardians for sheep, goats, and cattle.
 Gelded males and older female llamas appear to be the best candidates to use as guardians for farm livestock.
 Llamas bond well with all types of livestock.
 We have placed several llamas the last few years as guardians and companions.
 We encourage our new owners to take their llamas on hikes on the farm in addition to letting them be livestock guardians.
 We have goats at Walnut Ridge to help prepare our llamas to be used as guardians.